Guhuza

 4. Make sure to emphasize company culture.

-Click here to watch Marc Belaiche, CPA, CA, President of Guhuza discuss this topic.
+Click here to watch Marc Belaiche, CPA, CA, President of Guhuza, discuss this topic.

 Guhuza is created in partnership with TorontoJobs.ca.

 Guhuza is the new way of recruitment.
 It is an innovative Canadian platform that goes beyond the features of a traditional job board.
 It uses breakthrough technology to instantly match employers and job seekers for the ultimate hiring experience.
+Our advanced technology matches job seekers' profiles with jobs on our site and ranks them for employers based on the skills required for the position.
+Once a match has been made, live interviews can be conducted right through our platform.

 Visit Guhuza.com or our Knowledge Base to learn more.